sdmx-twg/sdmx-parquet/data-message/sdmx-parquet-field-guide.md

 ### Format mapping
 The following matrix represents the SDMX component representation type in SDMX and its mapping with parquet.

+- SDMX components with multi-values should be expressed to parquet array type.
 - Rows whose logical type reads 'multi-column' expand into several Parquet columns; those expansions are listed in the multi-column mappings below.